dhm-tech/Arduino-servo-motor/README.md

 ---

 ## 🚀 Getting Started

-Hardware
+Hardware:

-Follow the media/wiring.png diagram.
+1. Follow the media/wiring.png diagram.

-Tie all GNDs together (Arduino + external 5 V if used).
+2. Tie all GNDs together (Arduino + external 5 V if used).

-Plug the external 5 V into the servos’ Vcc rail.
+3. Plug the external 5 V into the servos’ Vcc rail.

-Software
+Software:

-Open Arduino IDE → File ▸ Examples ▸ Servo ▸ Sweep (as reference).
+1. Open Arduino IDE → File ▸ Examples ▸ Servo ▸ Sweep (as reference).

-Load src/ServoPotControl.ino from this repo.
+2. Load src/ServoPotControl.ino from this repo.

-Select your board/port → Upload.
+3. Select your board/port → Upload.

-Twist a knob and enjoy the immediate servo response!
+4. Twist a knob and enjoy the immediate servo response!